Blocked Text Numbers

 While a blocked number by the carriers is out of our control, there are some best practices to keep in mind as you compose your message to minimize the chances of being blocked.

-- Clearly state your audience (i.e. employees, members)
+- Clearly state your audience if applicable (i.e. employees, members)

 - Do not include a callback number that is different from the number you are sending the message from (Call forwarding is available for Call-Em-All text numbers)